New Oxford Review

+Views

 During its earlier history, the magazine championed Pope John Paul II's condemnation of the dissenting Catholic theologian Hans Küng.
 It supported Bernard Francis Law in his condemnation of the Catholic Common Ground Initiative.

 In 2006, George A. Kendall, writing in the conservative Catholic newspaper The Wanderer, questioned the Catholicity of the NOR based on what he viewed as its strident Calvinist tendencies.